 Now build and flash an application.
 Here is an example for Hello World.

 # On Linux/macOS cd $ZEPHYR_BASE/samples/hello_world mkdir build && cd build # On Windows cd %ZEPHYR_BASE%\samples\hello_world mkdir build & cd build # Use cmake to configure a Ninja-based build system: cmake -GNinja -DBOARD=nucleo_f401re .. # Now run ninja on the generated build system: ninja ninja flash

 You should see the following message on the console:

 You can debug an application in the usual way.
 Here is an example for the Hello World application.

-# On Linux/macOS cd $ZEPHYR_BASE/samples/hello_world # If you already made a build directory (build) and ran cmake, just 'cd build' instead. mkdir build && cd build # On Windows cd %ZEPHYR_BASE%\samples\hello_world # If you already made a build directory (build) and ran cmake, just 'cd build' instead. mkdir build & cd build # Use cmake to configure a Ninja-based build system: cmake -GNinja -DBOARD=nucleo_f401re .. # Now run ninja on the generated build system: ninja debug
+# On Linux/macOS cd $ZEPHYR_BASE/samples/hello_world # If you already made a build directory (build) and ran cmake, just 'cd build' instead. mkdir build && cd build # On Windows cd %ZEPHYR_BASE%\samples\hello_world # If you already made a build directory (build) and ran cmake, just 'cd build' instead. mkdir build & cd build # If you already made a build directory (build) and ran cmake, just 'cd build' instead. # Use cmake to configure a Ninja-based build system: cmake -GNinja -DBOARD=nucleo_f401re .. # Now run ninja on the generated build system: ninja debug